 After this conversation I calmed down and made a resolution to try and prosecute this fraud.
 I made it my goal to try and get justice for every one of his victims.
 I wondered to Sylvia Smith, how many deputies and family members of deputies could Hoffman see in a single day multiplied by five days a week, over a two-year period?
 How many other deputies had or may have had their careers adversely affected or harmed themselves by advice from a Department psychologist who wasn’t even trained or licensed to give advice?
 How many deputies may have been wrongly fired or forced out of the Department for not getting the correct help, or how many could have had their job performances affected and had their careers ruined or altered negatively?
 How many other family members were damaged by what appeared to be a coverup of a large magnitude?
 This was a lot to process.

 Reentering the interview room, we sat back down to an unconcerned August Hoffman.
 I began the interview again while Sylvia Smith took the notes.
 I recapped what Hoffman had already told us earlier and he agreed.
 Hoffman then stated he had seen and recognized Lieutenant Gable looking through the glass, he asked what he had told us in the hallway.
 I told him the story the lieutenant had given us and not wanting to appear biased, I offered to listen to his version of the events.
 August Hoffman began, again seemingly without remorse or maybe because he had remorse, but he began telling us his version of events.
 Hoffman agreed that basically everything the Lieutenant had said was true.
-He added that during his scheduled time with the Gable family he had noticed how attractive Mrs. House was.
+He added that during his scheduled time with the Gable family he had noticed how attractive Mrs. Gable was.
 He said he began to get some strong sexual feelings towards Mrs. Gable which got stronger over time.
-He began a process of manipulating them to separate their visits with him where he began to groom her causing her slowly to separate with Lieutenant House.
+He began a process of manipulating them to separate their visits with him where he began to groom her causing her slowly to separate with Lieutenant Gable.
 He eventually convinced them to split up.

 Hoffman again seemed comfortable as he related the story.
 He said he knew she was vulnerable and alone, so he made a surprise visit to her home.
 He told her he was in the area and was concerned about her welfare, He wanted to check up on her.
 After spending some time alone in her home talking, while she was crying and vulnerable, he made his move and had ended up having sex with her.
 August said he was surprised it had happened so easily.
 Later he got a little panicked and concerned when she called him later to tell him she was pregnant with his child.
 Hoping not to start any trouble or bring attention to himself, he quickly took responsibility and sent her a personal check for an abortion.
 It was after that, Lieutenant Gable and she decided to stop seeing Hoffman professionally and had gotten back together.
 Hoffman was very aware that Lieutenant Gable was not letting the situation go away and had been trouble for him for several years.